omichelsen/ole.michelsen.dk/public/blog/install-windows-8-with-boot-camp-on-osx-yosemite-with-usb-key.md

 ## Installing Windows

-Now restart your Mac and hold down the ⌥ (option) key.
+Restart your Mac and hold down the ⌥ (option) key.
 You should see some boot options.
 Select "EFI Boot" and you should boot into the Windows installation.

-When you have entered the license key and clicked agree a half dozen times, you are presented with a list of partitions, one of them being your newly created Boot Camp (normally partition 4).
+When you have entered the license key and clicked "next" a half dozen times, you are presented with a list of partitions, one of them being your newly created Boot Camp (usually partition 4).
 If selecting this as install target works for you: great!
 Take it home.
 If this _doesn't_ work, and you get a GPT disk error, read on …

 ### Can't use Boot Camp partition

-Now you have come all this way, only to be met by this pesky error message:
+You have come all this way, only to be met by this pesky error message:

 > Windows cannot be installed to this disk.
 The selected disk has an MBR partition table.
 On EFI systems, Windows can only be installed GPT disks.

 But don't worry, there is a fix:

 1. Remove any Boot Camp partitions, restoring the partition table to one big Apple partitition
-2. Use Disk Utility in OS X to create empty space of the size you want the Windows partitition to be
+2. Use Disk Utility in OS X to create empty space of the size you want the Windows partitition to be (don't create a partition)
 3. Restart the Mac to the USB drive
 4. Using the Windows Advanced partition options, create a new partition in the empty space
 5. Proceed with installation onto the new partition